China Landmarks - 38 Most Famous Landmarks in China

 From the temple at the top of the hill, visitors can gaze over the nearby Forbidden City.
 The park has more to offer than just great views, though; it is well maintained and features several well-manicured Chinese gardens with various local fauna.

-☂️ Visit Jingshan Park with a tour
+☂️ Visit Jingshan Park with an experience

 Yu Garden, Shanghai